Teichlab/celltypist/README.md

 All the downstream operations are the same as in `1.5.`, except that when generating the visualization figures, existing UMAP coordiantes will be used.
 If no UMAP coordiantes are found, Celltypist will fall back on the neighborhood graph to yield new 2D UMAP porjections.
 If none is available, a canonical Scanpy pipeline will be performed to generate the UMAP coordinates as in `1.5.`.

 ### 1.7.
 Use a majority voting classifier combined with celltyping
-By default, Celltypist will only do the prediction job to infer the identities of input cells, which renders the prediction of each cell independent.
+By default, Celltypist will only do the prediction jobs to infer the identities of input cells, which renders the prediction of each cell independent.
 To combine the cell type predictions with the cell-cell transcriptomic relationships, Celltypist offers a majority voting approach based on the idea that similar cell subtypes are more likely to form a (sub)cluster regardless of their individual prediction outcomes.
 To turn on the majority voting classifier in addition to the Celltypist predictions, pass in `majority_voting = True` to the `annotate` function.
 ```python
 #Turn on the majority voting classifier as well.